danielmarschall/filter_foundry/Obfuscation.md

 Introduced in **Filter Foundry 1.7.0.10**

-The CRC32b checksum of the PARM (with `unknown1,2,3` set to 0) will be written to `unknown1`.
+First, the fields `unknown1,2,3` are set to 0.

 A 64 bit seed will be generated.
+On Windows, the seed is the ECMA 182 CRC64 checksum of the PARM.
+On Macintosh, it stays at the default value `0x38AD972A52830517` (because the manipulation of the binary code is not implemented).

+Then, the CRC32b checksum of the PARM will be written to `unknown1`.

-The PARM will be XORed with a random data stream of the lower 32 bits of the seed.
+The PARM will then be XORed with a random data stream of the lower 32 bits of the 64 bit seed.
 The algorithm is the XORshift which was introcuced in obfuscation version 2.
 Unlike obfuscation version 3-5, while generating and applying the random data stream, no bytes are skipped.